Capturing usage patterns in bike sharing system via multilayer network fused Lasso: Data analysis

 \subsection{Tuning parameter selection}

-For the selection of $r$ that determines the set of neighbors $\mathcal{N}_r(s)$ for each station $s$, we examine the distance between each station and its $10$ nearest stations, that is, $d_{s, i}, \, i = 1, \ldots, 10$, for all $s \in \mc S$.
-The median of the first quartile of $d_{s, i}$ over $s \in \mc S$ is $762$ meters, from which we choose to consider $r \in \{750, 1500\}$.
-The network $\mathfrak{N}_{\text{single}}(r)$ (see~\eqref{eq:net:single}) with $r = 750$ has $34$ connected components, whereas the network with $r = 1500$ has two connected components.
-Later, we show that our penalized regression approach is not sensitive to $r$ on the BSS dataset through the adaptive selection of the penalty parameters discussed below.

-The parameters $\lambda$, $\lambda_N$, and $\lambda_H$ control the overall complexity of the fitted model, and the latter two, in particular control the degree of spatial and temporal homogeneity induced by the parameter estimates of $\Theta$, $\Theta_H$ and $\Theta_D$.
-We propose the selection of the tuning parameters via cross validation (CV).
-In the penalized regression literature, CV is typically performed by randomly partitioning the data into five or ten folds, which, in the case of the BSS dataset, ignores the temporal structure therein.
-Instead, we make use of the fact that our dataset covers seven weekends, and adopt seven-fold CV, in which each fold is ensured to include a balanced number of all seven days of the week.
+\paragraph{Selection of $\lambda$, $\lambda_N$ and $\lambda_H$.} We propose to select the penalty parameters $\lambda$, $\lambda_N$ and $\lambda_H$ via cross validation (CV).
+In the penalized regression literature, CV is typically performed by randomly partitioning the data into five or ten folds.
+However, in the case of the BSS datasets, this approach overlooks an inherent temporal structure therein.
+Therefore, we adopt a $6$-fold CV in which each fold includes a balanced number of all seven days of the week.
+As a CV measure, we adopt the mean squared Pearson residuals (MSPR):